Skip to content

 8. Rebuild automations and cut over

 Recreate Freshdesk automations, canned responses, and SLA policies as Zendesk triggers, macros, and SLA targets.
+Use the translation examples in this guide as a starting point.
 Data parity does not mean operational parity — this step is a separate workstream.
 Re-enable triggers post-migration.
 Update email forwarding, disable the Freshdesk portal, redirect DNS, and brief your support team.

 When to DIY and When to Get Help